Raavan: Enemy of Aryavarta: Critical response

-Acclaimed author and journalist Gautam Chikarmane praised the book in Open The Magazine writing, “In Amish’s darkest work so far, Raavan captures this subtlety and takes you on a rollercoaster of compassion and fury, love and rage, strategy and spontaneity…Raavan is arguably the most complex villain in Indian literature, and Amish delivers one of the kind we have never met, re-imagining evil in ways we have not known.”
-Gautam also noted Amish's penchant for weaving in deep philosophies (“From the physical to the philosophical, the discourse between the two, both silent as well as verbal, is beautiful, gentle, calming”) into a good story (“we are wonderstruck at Amish’s craft of storytelling”) as he wrote, “Weaving familiar characters and their stories, he uses ancient time-space landscapes to deliver modern-day lessons.
-From independent India’s relentless contempt for wealth creation and the choking hold of bureaucracy on its people in general to the exploration of the recent Sabarimala controversy in particular, Amish continues with his bigger motive: to make India ‘worthy of our ancestors once again’.”
+Acclaimed author and journalist Gautam Chikarmane praised the book in Open The Magazine, writing, "In Amish’s darkest work so far, Raavan captures this subtlety and takes you on a roller coaster of compassion and fury, love and rage, strategy and spontaneity....
+Raavan is arguably the most complex villain in Indian literature, and Amish delivers one of the kind we have never met, re-imagining evil in ways we have not known.”
+Gautam also noted Amish's penchant for weaving in deep philosophies — "From the physical to the philosophical, the discourse between the two, both silent as well as verbal, is beautiful, gentle, calming" — into a good story — "We are wonderstruck at Amish’s craft of storytelling" — as he wrote, “Weaving familiar characters and their stories, he uses ancient time-space landscapes to deliver modern-day lessons.
+From independent India’s relentless contempt for wealth creation and the choking hold of bureaucracy on its people in general to the exploration of the recent Sabarimala controversy in particular, Amish continues with his bigger motive: to make India 'worthy of our ancestors once again'."